AI-enabled Prediction of eSports Player Performance Using the Data from Heterogeneous Sensors

 \subsection{Performance Evaluation Methods}

 Most of the current research in eSports analytics relies exclusively on the in-game data collection and further analysis.
-It has been shown that information about kills, deaths, and other game events can help predict a game outcome in Multiplayer Online Battle Arena (MOBA) discipline for Dota 2~ \cite{dota_match_prediction_1} and League of Legends \cite{lol_match_prediction}.
+It has been shown that information about kills, deaths, and other game events can help predict a game outcome in Multiplayer Online Battle Arena (MOBA) discipline for Dota 2~ \cite{dota_match_prediction_1}, League of Legends \cite{lol_match_prediction}, and Rocket League \cite{rocket_league_match_outcome}.
 Another opportunity to predict the game outcome in the MOBA related disciplines is based on the features extracted from players' match history, as well as in-game statistics \cite{dota_match_prediction_0}.
 Players match history can also be used to create a rating system for predicting the matches outcome in the First-Person Shooter (FPS) genre \cite{csgo_dota_match_prediction}.

 As noticed earlier, the in-game data in eSports is widely used for analytic studies in the area.
 Drachen et al. consider clustering a player behavior to learn the optimal team compositions for League of Legends discipline to develop a set of descriptive play style groupings~ \cite{Drachen2012Guns}.
 Research by Gao et al.~\cite{gao-2013} targets the identification of the heroes that players are controlling and the role they take.
 The authors have used classical machine learning algorithms trained on game data to predict a hero ID and one of three roles and achieve the accuracy ranging from 73\% to 89\% which depends on features and targets used.
 Eggert et al.~\cite{eggert2015classification} has continued the work by Gao et al.~\cite{gao-2013} and applied the supervised machine learning to classify the behavior of DOTA players in terms of hero roles and playstyles.
 Martens et al. \cite{martens2015toxicity} have proposed to predict a winning team analyzing the toxicity of in-game chat.
+In \cite{blowout_matches} authors used pre-match features to predict the outcome and analyze blowout matches (when one team outscores another by a large margin).
 The research reported in \cite{cornforth2015cluster} describes the cluster evaluation, description, and interpretation for player profiles in Minecraft.
 The authors state that automated clustering methods based on game interaction features help identify the real player communities in Minecraft.